Bodega Garzón Estate, `Pinot Noir Rosé de Corte`

 Estate

 Bodega Garzón’s Estate series offers superb value.
 All the wines are fermented and aged for up to six months in temperature-controlled, stainless-steel tanks to preserve aromatics and freshness.
-Their `Viognier de Corte` is a blend of 90% Viognier and 10% Chardonnay, creating a wine that is rich yet fresh with white peach and floral characters.
-Their `Pinot Noir Rosé De Corte` is a blend of 50% Pinot Noir, 30% Merlot and 20% Marselan, offering a pale style, with aromas of strawberries and raspberries and a crisp finish.
-Their `Cabernet Franc de Corte`, a blend of 80% Cabernet Franc, 10% Tannat, 5% Marselan and 5% Merlot, displays aromas of ripe plums, sweet spices and hints of tobacco.
-Their `Tannat de Corte` is a blend of 80% Tannat, 12% Marselan, 4% Cabernet Franc and 4% Petit Verdot, and has soft, subtle tannins and a smooth finish.
+The `Viognier de Corte` is rich yet fresh with white peach and floral characters, while the `Pinot Noir Rosé De Corte` (a blend of 50% Pinot Noir, 30% Merlot and 20% Marselan) offers a pale style, with aromas of strawberries and raspberries and a crisp finish.
+The `Cabernet Franc de Corte` blends 80% Cabernet Franc, 10% Tannat, and 5% each of Marselan and Merlot, creating a plush, approachable style.
+The `Tannat de Corte` is a blend of 80% Tannat, 12% Marselan, 4% Cabernet Franc and 4% Petit Verdot, and has soft, subtle tannins and a smooth finish.

 Vineyards